Lossy Coding of Correlated Sources over a Multiple Access Channel: Necessary Conditions and Separation Results: Proof of Theorem

-Our source coding part is based on the distributed source coding scheme with a common part from \cite[Theorem~$1$]{wagner2011distributed}.
-Initially, let $Y_0\leftarrow Z$, $Y_j\leftarrow (S_j, Z)$ for $j=1,2$, and $X\leftarrow Z$ in Fig.~\!$3$ in \cite{wagner2011distributed} and observe that any achievable rate for this system is also achievable by our system.
-This follows from the fact that $Y_0$, which is to be reconstructed losslessly in \cite{wagner2011distributed}, is known by both encoders in our system as $Y_0\leftarrow Z$ and that $Z$ is available to both encoders.
-Hence, the encoders can cooperate to send $Y_0$ to the decoder and realize any achievable scheme in \cite{wagner2011distributed}.
+By letting $Y_0\leftarrow Z$, $Y_j\leftarrow (S_j, Z)$ for $j=1,2$, and $X\leftarrow Z$ in Fig.~\ref{Fig:SystemModelWKA}, we observe for this setup that any achievable rate pair for the system in Fig.~\ref{Fig:SystemModelWKA} is also achievable for our system.
+This follows from the fact that in our setup $Z$ is available to both encoders, as a result, the encoders can cooperate to send it to the decoder and realize any achievable scheme in \cite{wagner2011distributed}.

 Letting $U= X$ in \cite[Theorem~$1$]{wagner2011distributed} and substituting $X\leftarrow Z$, $Y_0\leftarrow Z$, $\hat{Y}_0\leftarrow \hat{Z}$, $Y_j\leftarrow (S_j, Z)$, $V_j\leftarrow U_j$, $\hat{Y}_j\leftarrow \hat{S}_j$, and $d_j(Y_j, \hat{Y}_j)\leftarrow d_j(S_j, \hat{S}_j)$ for $j=1,2$, we find that a distortion pair $(D_1, D_2)$ is achievable for the rate triplet $(R_0, R_1, R_2)$ if